-The Commission's dependence on the General Fund, and its waxing and waning political popularity, make the Commission vulnerable during times of budget cuts.
-With the passage of SB 92 and the authority to charge for Sacred Lands Inventory searches, tribal consultation lists, the Commission's fiscal instability may be partially ameliorated.
-If the NAHC's Special Interest License Program succeeds, this may also partially ameliorate the NAHC's fiscal instability.
+The Commission's dependence on the General Fund, and its the Commission's waxing and waning political popularity, make the Commission vulnerable during times of budget cuts.
+With the passage of SB 92 and the authority to charge for Sacred Lands Inventory searches, and tribal consultation lists, the Commission's fiscal instability may be partially ameliorated.
+If the NAHC's Special Interest License Plate Program succeeds, this may also partially ameliorate the NAHC's fiscal instability.